dib-lab/2020-paper-sourmash-gather/manuscript.md

 The availability of abundance counts for each element in the FracMinHash is not well explored, since the process of _removing elements_ from the query does not use them.
+This may be important for genomes with more repetitive content such as eukaryotic genomes.

 <!-- David comment: could use a compressive sensing approach here:
 $ min \norm{x}^2_1 + \lambda \norm{Ax - y}^2_2, x \ge 0$